ngardiner/ngardiner.github.io/ha.md

 The NEXX WT3050 devices have a USB port and two ethernet ports.
 This in effect allows daisy-chaining the NEXX devices through the house for whole-house audio, but with some limitations.
 The NEXX can support up to 1.2a at 5V (in fact, this is closer to 1.7a in practice) and consumes between 180mA during boot, to 130mA during standard operation.

 We use two separate strings of 3 NEXX devices in series to provide the 6 zones of whole-house audio.
+I tested with a number of NEXX units in series and found that after 3 devices, the behaviour of the 4th device becomes unstable due to voltage drop.
+With 3 devices, even with USB DAC devices attached, I was able to get stable, full functionality.

+THe following image shows the configuration of the 6 NEXX devices, 4 of which are coupled to input POE synthesizers and output POE injectors, and the last two having free ethernet ports.

+In this image, the two sets of whole-house audio POE strings are connected to power sources and networked together.

 #### Portable Speakers